Pluto28/rustfuck/README.md

 # Why?

-Honestly, just a toy project to get more acquainted with the honorable rust language, slayer of CPPuses
+Honestly, just a toy project to get more acquainted with the honorable rust language.

-Also note that this being a toy project, it will be very verbose and i'll try to decompose my code into a lot of unecessary modules and add a lot of things that most experienced programmers would not.
-That is because the main goal here is learning and nothing more.
+Also note that this being a toy project, it will be verbose and some of the choices made will seem incredibly impractical.
+This project was created solely for learning and the programmer is kinda of a noob, so that is probably what justifies the errors therein

 # spec
      The intepreter provides for the programmer 30000 bytes of 1 byte blocks.